ZeroSpree/CSSans.Pro/README.md

 You can find the font files under `_src/cssans/sass/`.
 All the CSS Custom Properties are set in `_common.scss`.

-The `dist` directory should update on-the-fly as you update the files, so you can grab the minified `CSS` as soon as you finish editing.
+The `dist` directory should update on-the-fly as you update the files, so you can grab the minified files from the `_dist` folder as soon as you finish editing.

 Have fun!